 Man has always painted.
 Perhaps the earliest recorded gesture of man communicating with the spirit world is documented in the stone age cave painting which captures the wild vigor of running animals, and also the identity of one hunter who stenciled the silhouette of his own hand on the cave wall by blowing pigments all around the hand.
 A hand reaching out and connecting with the supernatural, and feeling the connectedness, recorded more than 100,000 years before our time.

-Creativity is the process of taking an idea and transforming that idea into an object form, making the invisible visible, and in this way the formless becomes manifest.
+Creativity is the alchemical process of transforming an idea into an object and making the invisible visible, thus through the creative process, the formless becomes manifest.